HIAE/wp-test/wordpress/wp-content/themes/piassi/README.md

     ├── PostTypes         # Register custom post types └── Taxonomies        # Register Taxonomies

+## Setup

+1. From the project root, run the docker container

+        docker-composer up -d

+1. From the theme root, install php dependencies

+        composer install

+1. From the theme root, install javascript dependencies

+        npm install

 ## Development

-1. From the project root, run the docker container with

-        ```docker-composer up -d```

-2. From theme root, start webpack with
+1. From theme root, start webpack with

         ```npm run dev```

-3. Enjoy your development with webpack assets bundling and browser-sync hot-reload at http://localhost:3000
+2. Enjoy your development with webpack assets bundling and browser-sync hot-reload at http://localhost:3000

 **Pro-tip: If you do use Visual Studio Code, this theme contains a workspace file.**